Shivanshu97i/SMVDU-Login/README.md

 # SMVDU Login

-Firstly we will need the selenium web driver which will be automatically installed from the login.sh scipt.
+Firstly we will need the selenium web driver which will be automatically installed from the login.sh script.

 This is a code written to login automatically to SOFOS.